markatwork1/Firstdrafts/User Guide Synthetix Voting 12-11-21.md

 ### <p align="center"> *User Guide for Synthetix from Mark Priddy - November 12th 2021*

 ## Introduction to Synthetix Voting
-SNX tokens represent user's share of influence over the governance process, and you can apply the voting power your portfolio represents to ensure the protocol is moving in the right direction.
+SNX tokens represent a user's share of influence over the governance process, and users can apply the voting power their portfolio represents to ensure the protocol is developing and progressing in the right direction.
   - [Official Synthetix Documentation](https://docs.synthetix.io/governance/) covering governance.

 **Stay Informed**